-Grants revenue from four grantors were approximately 60 and 83 percent of the Organization's grants revenue during the years ended December 31, 2022 and 2021, respectively.
-Grants receivable from three grantors and one grantor was approximately 58 and 71 percent of the Organization's grants receivable at December 31, 2022 and 2021, respectively.
+Grants revenue from three and four grantors were approximately 56 and 60 percent of the Organization's grants revenue during the years ended December 31, 2023 and 2022, respectively.
+Grants receivable from four and three grantors were approximately 79 and 58 percent of the Organization's grants receivable at December 31, 2023 and 2022, respectively.

+There was no concentration of contributions revenue for the year ended December 31, 2023.
 Contributions from one contributor were approximately 72 percent of the Organization's contributions revenue during the year ended December 31, 2022.
-There was no concentration of contributions revenue for the year ended December 31, 2021.